miVimproved/code-collection/c/README.md

   - Or:
     - Visual Studio Code - Decent text editor, see Linux section.
     - MSVC or GCC - Two C compilers.
 Visual Studio comes with MSVC.
 I don't have much experience with using GCC on Windows.
     - TODO: Find a debugger to go here.
-I don't know any windows ones.
+I don't know any Windows ones.